Probation, Suspension and Appeals

 The Academic Appeals section listed in this Bulletin exists to enable students to resolve academic concerns.
 For issues other than academic standards, a complaints procedure is available to any student who believes a school decision or action has adversely affected his/her status, rights or privileges as a student.
-The purpose is to provide a prompt and equitable process for resolving student grievances.
+The purpose is to provide a prompt and equitable process for resolving non-academic student grievances.
 Contact the Office of Student Development for non-academic complaints.

 A. Procedures for concerns about matters related to an academic course (class assignments, materials, procedures, or grades) first contact the faculty member involved and then, if no resolution is achieved, contact the chair of the department within which the faculty member teaches.
 If still unresolved, refer the issue to the Dean of the College where the department is housed.
 If still unresolved refer the issue by written appeal to the Academic Dean.

-B. For concerns about matters related to meeting Foundational Course requirements first contact the registrar.
-The registrar may review the matter with the Department chair which supervises the required course.
-If still unresolved refer the issue to the Academic Dean.
+B. Procedures for concerns about matters related to meeting Foundational Course requirements, first contact the Registrar.
+The Registrar may review the matter with the Department Chair which supervises the required course.
+If still unresolved refer the issue by written appeal to the Academic Dean.

 C. Procedures for concerns about matters related to meeting major or minor requirements first meet with the academic advisor or with the Department Chair who supervises that major or minor.
 If still unresolved refer the issue to the Dean of the College or School where the department is housed.
 If still unresolved refer the issue by written appeal to the Academic Dean.

-D. For traditional undergraduates wishing to appeal a Cross-Cultural Experience (CCE) decision should submit a CCE Appeal Form to the CCE Office to be reviewed by the CCE Committee.
-If still unresolved refer the issue to the Academic Dean.
+D. Procedures for traditional undergraduates wishing to appeal a Cross-Cultural Engagement (CCE) decision first submit a CCE Appeal Form to the Global Engagement Office to be reviewed by the CCE Committee.
+If still unresolved refer the issue by written appeal to the Academic Dean.